snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 GRPO can't bootstrap capability from nothing.
 So we stop praying for emergent algorithms and hand them to the model instead.
 Our cube simulator is also a bottomless generator for SFT : scramble, ask Kociemba for the optimal reversal, record the trace, repeat.
 Now you may say "erm, that's memorization" - but memorisation is not a dirty word here because it's needed as a warmup for building our functional baseline.
 Once the weights have cached the macro patterns we can go back to RL to _compress_ them.

-However, we can also only do SFT for low-depths in our scramble graph since the possible state space expands exponentially as the number of moves goes up.
+However, we can also only do SFT for low-depths in our scramble graph since the possible state space expands exponentially (see figure) as the number of moves goes up.
 Another hard learnt lesson for RL is to take the pre-RL baseline more seriously because some tasks may just be too hard for a model to start with.
 So once that supervised checkpoint reaches a respectable solve-rate on held-out 5-move scrambles we unfreeze the RL loop.
 The answer also may lie in simply choosing a better model with an more acceptable baseline than Qwen, but I am not giving up on my tiny warriors just yet.

 ![cubegraph](cubegraph.png)
 GRPO now starts from a prior that already respects primes and doubles, so its job is reduced to _compression_ by shaving excess turns and stitching algorithms.
 We can further augment this by doing something like multi-token prediction, but instead predict multiple moves at once, like our original environment envisioned, and then reward based on that.
 If all of this does not work, we can also look into less complex cubes, like 2x2 cubes with a much smaller state-space.

+Is there a way we can combat the model getting sparse rewards because of inherent biases by doing better exploration?
+Well, I (and some other people) think flow matching can help.

 All shall be revealed in part II.

+## Acknowledgements

+Thanks a lot to [Will Brown](https://x.com/willccbb) and [Prime Intellect](https://www.primeintellect.ai/) for giving me credits that allowed me to dip my hands into RL.
+You have the mandate of heaven.

+Also huge thanks to [Secemp](https://x.com/secemp9), [Eric W. Tamel](https://x.com/fujikanaeda), [ueaj](https://x.com/_ueaj), [vatsa](https://x.com/_vatsadev), [sinatras](https://x.com/myainotez) for their valuable feedback.